shawnyama/zelda-timelines/src/data/GUIDE.md

 # Guide for adding a timeline

 This guide is the first file opened in the StackBlitz online dev environment so people can add timelines.
-What you'll mainly be busy with is editing a file that describes your new timeline.
+What you'll mainly be busy with is editing a typescript file that describes your new timeline.
 You will be barely programming (you can do it!).

 ## 1. Collect reference(s)
 It is highly recommended that you have reference(s) for where you found the timeline.
 Links from YouTube, Reddit or a forum thread are some examples.
 Collect them and keep them in handy for the submission step.